am5z/nodestatsbot/README.md

 # nodestatsbot v2

 This is a Discord bot using Discord.js v14 for hosts so that their customers / users can see the statistics of the nodes.
+If you use this, star this repo (for absolutely no reason other than it looks nice).

 ## Preview
 ![image](https://github.com/layerxbt/nodestatsbot/assets/119353097/a5b575a8-539d-4ecd-93d4-2c1b6ed85278)